Part of System Constraints

 Activation

-When activation rises, response space becomes smaller.
+When activation rises, choice space becomes smaller.

 Under pressure, the system reaches more quickly for known routes.
 Not because those routes are always good, but because they are familiar, fast and available.